nosaxa/frontend-project-lvl1/README.md

 ```
 - Brain-calc: show an expression and ask the result
 - Brain-even: show a number and ask if it is even?
-- Brain-gcd: show two numbers and ask for a common gratest divisor
+- Brain-gcd: show two numbers and ask a common gratest divisor
 - Brain-prime: show a number and ask if it is prime
 - Brain-progression: show progression, hide one number and ask it
 ```